1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Track_an_Object_in_3D_Space/README.md

 ## FP.3 Associate keypoint matches with bounding boxes

-The algorithm involves the following steps:
+The algorithm involves the following steps, line 133-168:

 * Initialize two empty vectors: matches_selected and matches_distance.
 These vectors will store the selected matches and their respective distances.
 * Loop through each match in the kptMatches vector.